bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/07_2_P2WSH_Algebra_Puzzle.md

 ## Observations

-In the vin section, we note that the `scriptSig` field is empty, and that our solution data and redeem script are located in `txinwitness` field.
+In the vin section, we note that the `scriptSig` field is empty, and that our solution data and witness script are located in the witness `txinwitness` field.

-The SHA256 hash of the redeem script, last item in `txinwitness`, has to match the hash located in the P2WSH UTXO we are spending.
+The SHA256 hash of the witness script, last item in `txinwitness`, is compared against the 32-byte hash located in the P2WSH UTXO we are spending.

-The witness stack is then executed.
+The script is then executed with the remaining data from the witness `txinwitness` field.

 ## What's Next?